A hidden gem

 Though extremely well located there is also a driver service available between 09:00 and 17:00 should you wish to have the children taken to ski school in Courchevel 1550 or maybe you’d like to visit the aquamotion-courchevel just a 10 minute drive away.

 The chalet is available for weekly rentals priced between €12,000 to €30,000.

-For more information with regards this chalet or any of the other fabulous properties featured in our portfolio, please contact firstname.lastname@example.org or on 00 44 (0) 207 117 2085.
+For more information with regards this chalet or any of the other fabulous properties featured in our portfolio, please enquire below or on +44 207 117 2085.